 Emerging Researchers Network

-Akshika is a 3rd year student studying International Relations and Philosophy at the University of St Andrews.
+Akshika is studying International Relations and Philosophy at the University of St Andrews.
 As an Emerging Researcher she is particularly interested in navigating effective measures and policies associated with alleviating environmental and social injustices.
 She hopes to research and introduce guidelines and a framework to assess the efficacy of such policies and legislation in both low-income and high-income regions.

-Keira is a 3rd year undergraduate student from Texas studying International Relations and Arabic at the University of St Andrews.
+Keira is studying International Relations and Arabic at the University of St Andrews.
 She is excited to expand her knowledge of Critical Theory, as she believes this school of thought holds the key to understanding the nuances and particularities of global events.
 She looks forward to applying what she learns to her research project investigating the differential effects of climate change on LGBT+ communities.

-Jenny is a 3rd year Geography student at the University of St Andrews who hails from Edinburgh.
+Jenny is studying Geography at at the University of St Andrews.
 She is especially interested in the rights and wellbeing of women and LGBT+ individuals within indigenous communities and their disproportionate risk to climate change.
 She is excited to critically explore western research methodology and to learn about ethical and collaborative research methodologies.

-Hannah is a 3rd year undergraduate student studying Social Anthropology and International Relations at The University of St Andrews.
+Hannah is studying Social Anthropology and International Relations at The University of St Andrews.
 As an Emerging Researcher she is interested in exploring the didactic role of storytelling in school curricula and as is keen to support further developments of TGP’s project ‘Breaking the 4th Wall of Climate Migration’.

-Tanaya graduated from the University of St Andrews in 2020 with a Joint Honours in International Relations and Psychology and endeavours to pursue further studies in the area of development with a focus on climate change, migration and gender in the global south.
+Tanaya graduated from the University of St Andrews in 2020 with a degree in International Relations and Psychology.

 Jessica took over the ERP coordinator position for the first half of 2019 when Jamie was studying abroad.
 Jess continues to be involved with TGP as part of the research team for Climate of Violence.